-- 0 29 semester hours passed is freshman status - 30 59 semester hours passed is sophomore status - 60 89 semester hours passed is junior status - 90+ semester hours passed is senior status
+0 - 29 semester hours passed is freshman status 30 - 59 semester hours passed is sophomore status 60 - 89 semester hours passed is junior status 90+ semester hours passed is senior status

-GENERAL DEGREE REQUIREMENTS
+GENERAL UNDERGRADUATE DEGREE REQUIREMENTS

-William Carey University offers seven undergraduate degrees: Bachelor of Arts (B.A.), Bachelor of Fine Arts (B.F.A.), Bachelor of Science (B.S.), Bachelor of Music (B.M.), Bachelor of Science in Business (B.S.B.), Bachelor of Science in Nursing (B.S.N.) and Bachelor of General Studies (B.G.S.).
+William Carey University offers eight undergraduate degrees: Bachelor of Arts (B.A.), Bachelor of Fine Arts (B.F.A.), Bachelor of Science (B.S.), Bachelor of Music (B.M.), Bachelor of Science in Business (B.S.B.), Bachelor of Science in Nursing (B.S.N.), Bachelor of General Studies (B.G.S.), and Bachelor of Applied Science (B.A.S.).

-All degrees require the successful completion of a minimum of 128 semester hours, except for the BSN degree, which requires 120 hours.
+All undergraduate degrees require the successful completion of a minimum of 128 semester hours, except for the B.S.N. and B.A.S. degrees, which require 120 hours, and the B.S. degree in health information management, which requires 121 hours.
 An average grade of C is required.
 This means that the number of quality points earned must be twice the number of hours attempted.
 Not more than eight hours of PEG activity credit may apply toward the degree.

 William Carey University has a "service learning" requirement to obtain a degree.
-This requirement can be met in a number of ways-taking a course with a service learning component, participating in a mission trip, Habitat for Humanity, a project, or any recognized "organized" group service project.
+This requirement can be met in a number of ways-taking a course with a service learning component, participating in a mission trip, a project, or any recognized "organized" group service project.

-A minimum of 25% of the course credit required for a degree and the last 32 hours for any degree must be earned at William Carey University.
+A minimum of 25% of the course credit required for a degree and the last 32 hours (30 hours for B.S.N., B.A.S., and B.S. in health information management) for any degree must be earned at William Carey University.
 Students who are candidates for May degrees are required to file applications for their degrees in the registrar's office by October 15 prior to graduation.
 Candidates for August graduation must file application for their degrees by March 31.

-See the university catalog for specific degree requirements.
+See the university undergraduate catalog for specific degree requirements.